 Albert Einstein once said, ‘the only source of knowledge is experience’.
-We have taken that thesis and run with it.
-The Discovery Method bridges the divide between knowledge, practise and experience.
+We have taken that idea and run with it!
+The Discovery Method bridges the divide between knowledge, practice and experience.

 The Discovery Method is moulded upon this psychological insight.
 It draws from concepts already located within your brain (your work place experiences) and challenges you to derive fresh information from them.
 You are not dealing with new, hard to grasp concepts – all the information you need is already present in your head.
 You just need to unlock it.

 Analyse and reflect

 The Discovery Method asks you to take workplace examples and analyse and reflect upon them.
 In essence, you are using these familiar starting points to begin a voyage of discovery.
 It then uses role-playing situations and scenarios to give the learner an opportunity to establish ‘right’ behaviours and attitudes.
 It forces students to break down their experiences and define what worked and what did not work.

 We do not ask you to read through reams of text and memorise answers – after all, it has been found that ‘elements such as video or online quizzes do not appear to influence the amount that students learn in online classes’ (Barbara Means, International Department of Education Report).
 The Discovery Method instead uses your own experiences to determine an effective learning environment.

 Use your Nous